tofuapps/hoard/README.md

 - The directory /usr/local/bin/ needs to be available and used for storing binaries.
 This is usually present if you already installed `homebrew`.

-## Installation
+## Installation & Updating
 Easy, just clone this git repository, then run the install script and source `hoard`.
+You can update the installation of hoard the same way you would install it.

 ```
 cd hoard
 ./install
 source hoard
 ```

-## Updating
-You can update the installation of hoard the same way you would install it.

 Note that by default:
 - the installation script will automatically attempt to pull updates from this repository unless the debug flag `-d` is present.